Resonances for large one-dimensional "ergodic" systems

-The exponential decay is an immediate consequence of Floquet theory for the periodic Hamiltonian on $\Z$ and the fact that the eigenvalues lie in gaps of $\Sigma_\Z$.\\ For $H^\Z$ one can define its Bloch quasi-momentum (see the beginning of section~\ref{sec:proof-theorem-2}) that we denote by $\theta_p$; it is real analytic on $\overset{\circ}{\Sigma}_\Z$, , the interior of $\Sigma_\Z$.
+The exponential decay is an immediate consequence of Floquet theory for the periodic Hamiltonian on $\Z$ and the fact that the eigenvalues lie in gaps of $\Sigma_\Z$.\\ For $H^\Z$ one can define its Bloch quasi-momentum (see the beginning of section~\ref{sec:proof-theorem-2} for details) that we denote by $\theta_p$; it is continuous and strictly increasing on $\Sigma_\Z$ and real analytic on $\overset{\circ}{\Sigma}_\Z$.
+Decompose $\Sigma_\Z$ into its connected components, i.e., $\D\Sigma_\Z=\bigcup_{r=1}^q B_r$ where $q\leq p$.
+Let $c_q$ be the number of closed gaps contained in $q$.
+Then, $\theta_p$ is continuous and strictly increasing on $B_r$ and real analytic on $\overset{\circ}{B}_r$, the interior of the $r$-th band.
 Moreover, on this set, its derivative can be expressed in terms of the density of states defined in~\eqref{eq:144} as